Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 A Mil-dot reticle is used to calculate the size at the distance of a specific target and its BDC.

-They go way back to the WW1; however, the Soviets used Mil-hash instead of the Mil-dot.
+They go way back to WW1; however, the Soviets used Mil-hash instead of the Mil-dot.

 MOA Reticle

-The “Minute of Angle” or MOA reticle, often referred to as the Mil-hash reticle operates and is designed for long-range shooting, much like the Mil-dot reticle.
+The “Minute of Angle” or MOA reticle, often referred to as the Mil-hash reticle operates and is designed for long-range shooting.

 It uses hash marks on the vertical and horizontal axis to represent a minute of angle, depending on the distance.

-Once a shooter determines the range and MOA details on its reticle and dials their scopes according to this measurement, they can get on their targets most accurately.
+Once you determine the range and MOA details on its reticle and dial your scope accordingly, you can get on your targets most accurately.

 Dot Reticle